Financial-Times/origami/components/o-video/README.md

 - `showCaptions` `[Boolean]` whether or not to add captions to the video.
 Defaults to `true`.
 - `data` `[Object]` JSON object representing a [response from next-media-api](https://next-media-api.ft.com/v1/eebe9cb5-8d4c-3bd7-8dd9-50e869e2f526).
 If used, the component will not make a call to the API and use this data instead.
 - `systemcode` `[String]` a valid [Bizops system code](https://biz-ops.in.ft.com/list/Systems) for the project using `o-video`.
+- `targeting` `[Object]` object containing the targeting data used to configure, serve and track video ads.
+If targeting is passed as an option but is missing properties, it will use the properties set in the `defaultTargeting` object instead.

 The config options can also be set as data attribute to instantiate the module declaratively: